How many residents and interns are there in the program?

 What are my chances of getting into a fellowship after training at Kaiser, San Francisco?

 Excellent!
-We have an exceptional track record of placing our residents in the most competitive fellowship programs, year after year.
+We have an remarkable track record of placing our residents in the most competitive fellowship programs, year after year.

 I am not interested in specialty training.
 What are my chances of getting a desirable job as a hospitalist or primary care physician after training at Kaiser, San Francisco?